theAfricanQuant/trade/README.rst

 *Occurrences* happen with subjects and change the state of the *holder*
 -----------------------------------------------------------------------
-A Occurrence may be caused by the *holder*, like the purchase of units of some *subject*.
+A *occurrence* may be caused by the *holder*, like the purchase of units of some *subject*.
 They can also represent third-party events, like a stock split.
 In both cases they should change the state of the *holder*.